gary-gpt/chatbot-ui/docs/components/ui/toggle-group.tsx.md

 ---
-source: "components/ui/toggle-group.tsx"
+source: components/ui/toggle-group.tsx
-generated: "2025-06-08T17:01:09.144Z"
+generated: 2025-06-08T22:11:54.731Z
-hash: "37e34300bfa1c0ad381e1d3c2a35963ba16b77128c066764c56ffdbaac7eaf86"
 tags: []
+hash: f2c9b9f3dade80c6ded413b969e4690690eaa1670c69821250106c8f681ad6ea
 ---

 # Documentation for `toggle-group.tsx`

-This file exports two components, `ToggleGroup` and `ToggleGroupItem`, which are used to create a group of toggle buttons.
-These components are built using the `@radix-ui/react-toggle-group` library.
+This file exports two components: `ToggleGroup` and `ToggleGroupItem`.
+These components are used to create a group of toggle buttons where only one button can be selected at a time.

 ## Import Statements